KatarinaDraganovCsordas/Simple-projects-JavaScript/Statistics calculator/README.md

 * The functions getMean, getMedian, getMode, getRange, getVariance, and getStandardDeviation are implemented to compute the respective statistical measures.
 * The calculate function is responsible for extracting input data, performing calculations, and updating the HTML with the results.

+## Contributions
+Contributions are welcome!
+If you find any bugs or have suggestions for improvement, feel free to open an issue or submit a pull request.